 The two tactics that are used by those interested in accessing the Internet through proxies in different locations are the creation of VPNs and the use of cloud servers.
-The latter option is typically based on a Windows cloud hosting or Linux cloud hosting, either of which available through Atlantic.Net.
+The latter option is typically based on Windows cloud server hosting or Linux cloud server hosting, either of which available through Atlantic.Net.
 Get started now.
 It only takes 30 seconds.

 >>> Part 2 – Cloud Servers and VPN Setup